superwall/Superwall-Android/.github/CONTRIBUTING.md

 4. If you've changed APIs, update the documentation.
 5. Ensure the test suite passes.
 6. Make sure your code lints (see below).
-7. Tag @yusuftor, @ianrumac @jakemor, and @anglinb in the pull request.
+7. Tag @ianrumac or @yusuftor in the pull request.
 8. Add an entry to the [CHANGELOG.md](../CHANGELOG.md) for any breaking changes, enhancements, or bug fixes.
 9. After the PR is merged, delete the branch.